Flat topology and its dual aspects: Appendix

-\textbf{Acknowledgements.} The author would like to give sincere thanks to Professor Marco Fontana for many valuable discussions which the author had with him and also for his informing about their earlier work. \\
+\textbf{Acknowledgements.} The author would like to give sincere thanks to Professor Marco Fontana for many valuable discussions which the author had with him during the writing the present article and also for his informing about their earlier work. \\